akashkaushik33/MEANTodos/README.md

 # Angular CLI

+Rename the Source code folder to client and then run

+npm install

+after changing directory to client in ur terminal.
+This command will install all of the dependencies required for source code to run.

 Source code folder is created with angular cli so if u want to compile it run command

 ng build